aws-samples/non-profit-blockchain/ngo-fabric/README.md

 We'll continue with the next steps while we wait for the peer node to become HEALTHY.

-## Step 3 - prepare your Cloud9 environment
+## Step 3 - create the Fabric client node
 In your Cloud9 terminal window.

 Create the file that includes the ENV export values that define your Fabric network configuration.